Kairie11/05_thirsty_33755609/README.md

 Preferred drink category (radio button selection) Student status (checkbox)

-Survey responses are displayed on a results page
+Survey responses are displayed on a results page made for it